NTUDSA2016/dsa2016_017/HW2/readme.md

 The max of Q is 8375857

 4. ratio

 Use item-sorted array
+if it is store in the map
+just binary search by hold and get the answer (logQ) if not
-Binary search by item , and get every user. (log n) Use map to store user and recommand times and a set to store accepted time (2QlogQ) and linear search the user over the thershold .
-If it does , we find it in the set .
-THus we will get radio  (Q+QlogQ) The max of Q is 8375857
+Binary search by item , and get every user. (log n) Use map to store user and recommand times accepted time (QlogQ) And sort it by recommand times (QlogQ) elimliate same recommadn times and get postsum (Q) and binary search  (log Q)

+The max of Q is 8375857

 5. findtime_items

-Use item-sorted array
+Use item-sorted(the copy one) array
 Binary search by item and we will get interval(2log n) and use the map to record if the interval is sorted by user .(log T )(T small than 6000) (if not  ,sort it (QlogQ))